 We are investing in expanding our manufacturing capabilities at our facilities in Manchester, United Kingdom, which has been operational since 2011, and in the United States in Tarzana, California, which is expected to be operational in 2021.
-Both facilities are fully controlled and operated by us, which will allow us to more rapidly introduce new product candidates and implement next-generation manufacturing technologies.
-In addition, by having facilities on two continents, we would have the ability to provide therapies, if approved, to patients across a broad geography as well as to rapidly and continuously improve our operations.
+Both facilities are fully controlled and operated by us, which will allow us to more efficiently introduce new product candidates and implement next-generation manufacturing technologies.
+In addition, by having facilities on two continents, we would have the ability to provide therapies, if approved, to patients across a broad geography as well as to continuously improve our operations.

-Our facility in Tarzana, which will begin producing patient doses in , has flexible modular technology using prefabricated modular cleanroom pods, enabling future process scalability and minimizing delays associated with the need for onsite construction.
+Our facility in Tarzana, which will begin producing patient doses in cleanroom pods, enabling future process scalability and minimizing delays associated with the need for onsite construction.
 These modular cleanroom pods also provide the required segregation to allow for simultaneous manufacturing of distinct autologous products, such as ITIL-168 and ITIL-306, within the same manufacturing facility.
-Our clinical capacity at our Manchester facility is estimated to reach over 200 patient doses per year by .
+Our clinical capacity at our Manchester facility is currently 70 patient doses per year and is estimated to reach over 150 patient doses per year by .
 Our Tarzana manufacturing facility will initially have a clinical capacity of 300 patient doses per year.
 We believe the aggregate capacity from these facilities will be sufficient for all of our planned clinical development activities.
-We plan to increase the capacity to thousands of commercial patient doses per year by , which we believe will be sufficient to meet the initial commercial demand of ITIL-168, if approved.
+We plan to increase the capacity to 2,500 to 3,100 commercial patient doses per year by , which we believe will be sufficient to meet the initial commercial demand of ITIL-168, if approved.